mullvad/coding-guidelines/crates-io.md

 All crates owned by Mullvad should maintain a changelog on the ["Keep a Changelog"] format in a file named `CHANGELOG.md` in the git repository.

+## Vulnerability reporting

+Github repositories for crates owned by Mullvad should have Github's "Private vulnerability reporting" enabled.
+This allows developers and security researchers to submit vulnerability reports without them becoming public immediately.

+The git repository should have a [`SECURITY.md`] file explaining how to report security vulnerabilities.
+A good default can be found in [SECURITY.md.example](./SECURITY.md.example).

 ## Authors

 The `authors` metadata field in `Cargo.toml` should be set to `["Mullvad VPN"]` for crates